torvalds/linux/Documentation/hwmon/aquacomputer_d5next.rst

 The Octo exposes four temperature sensors and eight PWM controllable fans, along with their speed (in RPM), power, voltage and current.

-The Farbwerk 360 exposes four temperature sensors.
+The Farbwerk and Farbwerk 360 expose four temperature sensors.
 Depending on the device, not all sysfs and debugfs entries will be available.

 Usage notes